xalaida/laravel-nuxt-docker/README.md

 #### Storage

-To use Laravel storage with a local disk, create a symlink using command:
+To use Laravel storage with a local disk, create a symlink using the command:

 ```bash
 # Make command